 Get Domain User Logon History Based on Kerberos Events

-You can also get a user authentication history in the domain based on the event of a Kerberos ticket issue (TGT Request — EventID 4768).
-In this case, less events will be displayed in the output (network logons are excluded, as well as access events to the DC folders during getting GPO files or running logon scripts).
-The following PowerShell script will display the information about all user logons for the last 24 hours:
+You can also get a user authentication history in the domain based on the event of a Kerberos ticket being issued (TGT Request, EventID 4768).
+In this case, fewer events will appear in the output because network logins and DC folder access events (such as when retrieving GPO files or running login scripts) are excluded.
+The following PowerShell script displays information about all user logons for the past 24 hours:

 $alluserhistory = @()